johnnovak/RML-Amiga/docs/docs/manual/getting-started.md

 RML Amiga comes with defaults that aim to recreate the experience of sitting in front of a real Amiga in the 1980s.
-Some other technical settings have been carefully chosen to ensure all games run without issues on the most people's setups.
+Some other technical settings have been carefully chosen to ensure all games run without issues on most people's setups.
 However, power users might want to tweak these settings for a better experience (e.g., to enable lagless vsync with the minimum possible input latency).